Hello, Music Makers!

 Play this recording, and then sing the song to your child.

-The sheet music is available in the music library.
+The sheet music is available in the folk song index

 This is a children's song from the West Indies.
 In the original game, children walk around in the circle singing the song.
 Once child is in the center and at the part that says "down, Miss Mary" he or she taps another child on the shoulder who crouches down, still walking.
 The song continues until every player is crouching.